LeKhan9/MMRS--SoftwareForSociety/README.md

 Essentially each information input was converted to pure, basic byte form and written into a file.
 A process of De-Serialization was used to decode the byte information and reinstate the original data in the memory.

+Each data structure that was used was implemented from start to finish without any libraries.
+BST, Stacks, Queues(Heap), and Hashtables were studied and utilized for the conditions below.

 OBJECTS:

 Each student record includes: